RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2023-12-04-newsletter.md

-- [Making research software more visible and reusable: Open Source Software and FAIR4RS](https://bit.ly/open-research-conversation-lunchbytes-fair4rs) (6th December 12:00 - 13:00) in conjunction with Open Research Conversations we look at the FAIR principles and how they apply to research software under the [FAIR for Research Softrware (FAIR4RS) principles](https://zenodo.org/record/6623556#.YqCJTJNBwlw).
+- [Making research software more visible and reusable: Open Source Software and FAIR4RS](https://bit.ly/open-research-conversation-lunchbytes-fair4rs) (6th December 12:00 - 13:00) in conjunction with Open Research Conversations we look at the FAIR principles and how they apply to research software under the [FAIR for Research Software (FAIR4RS) principles](https://zenodo.org/record/6623556#.YqCJTJNBwlw).

 #### LunchBytes needs YOU